 Also not pictured – preparing you starches ahead of time is also a great idea!
 I love to prep and bake sweet potatoes, soak and cook beans, both of which I threw onto salads or into taco bowls during the week!

 Lastly, I prep my dinners!
-Crockpot meals are a great option because they're very low maintenance.
-Otherwise, I will cook all of the components for my dinners, assemble them the night of and zap them in the microwave.
-It makes my week nights much easier!
+Crockpot meals are a great option because they’re very low maintenance.
+Otherwise, I will cook all of the components for my dinners, assemble them the night

-It's worth it - I PROMISE!
+IT’S WORTH IT – I PROMISE!

 Meal prepping can be a tedious task, but you know what?
 If you take a couple hours on a Sunday morning/afternoon while you’re watching football or doing house chores, etc. you will save yourself SO MUCH TIME during the week and make eating health SO MUCH EASIER!!

-With all of this stuff - meal prep in particular - if you're completely new at this, PLEASE TAKE SMALL STEPS FORWARD!
-Don't make grand plans of prepping ALL of your meals if you've never prepped anything ahead of time before.
+With all of this stuff – meal prep in particular – if you’re completely new at this, PLEASE TAKE SMALL STEPS FORWARD!
+Don’t make grand plans of prepping ALL of your meals if you’ve never prepped anything ahead of time before.
 Start small.
 Start by prepping your dinner.
-Then, move to prepping your dinners and snacks, and so on and so forth.
-Set yourself up for even greater success by preventing considerable overwhelm at the start.
+Then, move to

 lastly, HERE’S A VIDEO OF ME GOING THROUGH MY MEAL PREPPING AND PLANNING PROCESS…

 I recorded this because I think seeing what I’m doing when I meal prep is equally as, if not more, helpful than reading these tips and tricks about!